matthiasn/clojure-system-book/manuscript/MainApp-InteropComponent.md

   (car/close-listener listener))
 ~~~

 The only difference between both sides of the **pub/sub** is which functions we use.
 One could also implement bidirectional communication between two components by utilizing all of these functions.
-Maybe this is something that could be moved into a library at some point when having a clearer understanding of realworld requirements.
+Maybe this is something that could be moved into a library at some point when having a clearer understanding of real-world requirements.